MicrosoftDocs/power-platform/power-platform/guidance/coe/use-innovationbacklog.md

 ---
 title: "Use the Innovation Backlog | MicrosoftDocs"
-description: "Use the Innovation Backlog solution to gather ideas, pain points and business value measures of apps or automation that need building.."
+description: "Use the Innovation Backlog solution to gather ideas, pain points, and business value measures."
 author: manuelap-msft
 manager: devkeydet
 ms.service: power-platform